 Current:

-I have been deveveloping software professionally for over 10 years, having spent most of my career to date working on high-performance video and statistical analysis tools for premier sports teams, with an emphasis on the NFL, the NBA, and Division 1 NCAA Football and Basketball.
-The current product toolset includes work with various .Net technologies including WPF, WinForms, ADO.Net (with SQL Server 2005), COM Interop, C++/CLI, DirectShow, Web & Windows Services, MSBuild, and Visual Studio Team System.
+I have been deveveloping software professionally for over 12 years, having divided most of my career to date between working on high-performance video and statistical analysis tools for premier sports teams, with an emphasis on the NFL, the NBA, and Division 1 NCAA Football and Basketball, and most recently, consulting.
+I have had the opportunity to work with various .Net technologies including Silverlight, WPF, WinForms, ADO.Net (with SQL Server 2005), COM Interop, C++/CLI, DirectShow, Web & Windows Services, MSBuild, and Visual Studio Team System.

-I am currently employed by Burntsand as a Senior Consultant.
+I am currently employed by Wintellect as a Senior Consultant.

 Background: